 The MCIU consists of a 32-bit integer multiplier/divider.
-The multiplier supports early exit on 16- x 32-bit operations, and is responsible for executing the mfspr and mtspr instructions, which are used to read and write special-purpose registers.
+The multiplier supports early exit on 16- x 32-bit operations, and is responsible for executing the Move from Special-Purpose Register (mfspr) and Move to Special-Purpose Register (mtspr) instructions, which are used to read and write special-purpose registers.
 Note that the load and store instructions that update their address base register (specified by the rA operand) pass the update results on the MCIU's result bus.
 Otherwise, the MCIU's result bus is dedicated to MCIU operations.
-(This option is indicated by specifying a period at the end of the instruction mnemonic).

-1.2.2.2 Floating-Point Unit (FPU)
+1.2.8.2 Floating-Point Unit (FPU)

-The FPU, shown in Figure 1 and Figure 2, is a single-pass, double-precision execution unit; that is, both single- and double-precision operations require only a single pass, with a latency of three cycles.
+The FPU, shown in Figure 1 and Figure 2, is a single-pass, double-precision execution unit; that is, most single- and double-precision operations require only a single pass, with a latency of three cycles.